This post may contain affiliate links. Read the full disclosure here.

 Why this recipe works

-- I used my very popular soft scone recipe for the biscuits.
+- I used my very popular soft scone recipe for the strawberry shortcake biscuits.
 It yields a supremely tender interior with a crisp exterior.
 The contrast is perfection with the juicy strawberries.

 - Bob’s Red Mill All-purpose Flour makes all the difference in the biscuit’s texture.